Workshop 1 – 9h00-10h30

 Additional speakers on expert panel: Dr. Yael Benvenisti, Mediterranean Tower Ventures; Jackie Marshall-Cyrus; Iñaki Bartolomé, Ideable Solutions; Asier Rufino, Tecnalia Ventures.

 High Tech, High Touch: Authorized Active Advisors as mediators between AAL providers and consumers.

-Daniel Heery, Cybermoor, will coordinate this session.
+Daniel Heery, CEO at Cybermoor, will coordinate this session.